-I do research in the computational laboratory of Mona Singh at Princeton University.
-I focus on understanding how DNA alterations affect proteins and tissues and ultimately lead to disease.
+I did research in the computational laboratory of Mona Singh at Princeton University.
+I focused on understanding how DNA alterations affect proteins and tissues and ultimately lead to disease.

 We discovered patterns of mutations in uterine and